At one time Intuit owned both services, but in 2015 they decided to sell Quicken to the private equity firm H.I.G. Capital.

 - The Inspector — This feature allows you to see summary information about your budget, as well as provide quick options.
 It will let you know, for example, whether or not you’ve budgeted enough for an upcoming expense.

-- Retirement Planning — Quicken has functionality to help with setting and meeting your retirement saving goals.
+- Retirement Planning — Quicken has the functionality to help with setting and meeting your retirement saving goals.

 - Tax Reporting — With Quicken you can either directly import into services like TurboTax, or generate tax reports to hand over to your accountant.